thephpleague/color-extractor/README.md

 ## Handling transparency

 By default **any pixel with alpha value greater than zero will be discarded**.
 This is because transparent colors are not perceived as is.
-For exemple fully transparent black would be seen white on a white background.
+For example fully transparent black would be seen white on a white background.
 So if you want to take transparency into account when building a palette you have to specify this background color.
 You can do this with the second argument of `Palette` constructors.
 Its default value is `null`, meaning a color won't be added to the palette if its alpha component exists and is greater than zero.